TurtleEngr/gitproj/doc/user-doc/git-proj.md

     mount REMOTE-DRIVE
     git proj pull

-    # Make raw/ identical to remote raw/, i.e. allow deletes in local dir
-    # -v will show more details about what changed.
-    git proj pull -d -v

-    # Pull raw/ and git files from remote, using -a -y to answer all prompts
+To quickly and quietly pull raw/ and git files from remote, use this:

     git proj pull -gay

+Note: remote raw files will be merged with the local raw files, but no local files will be removed.
+To make raw/ identical to remote raw/, i.e. allow deletes in local dir use the -d option.

+    git proj pull -d

 # SEE ALSO